↓

 Post navigation

-TROLL 2 – a film by Roar Uthaug – (speculative recap with spoilers) ⁓
+TROLL 2 – a film by Roar Uthaug – (SPOILERS) ⁓

 India Johanna Mydake as young Nora Tidemann - Troll 2